tararoys/TarasBlog/articles/intro-to-fractals-making-an-angels-wing-in-chaotica.markdown

 ![](wing-Chaotica/chaoticamain.png)

 You will now see the main screen, as shown above.
 There are lots of options on the main screen.
 At the moment, we only care about one option: AA Level.

 ![](wing-Chaotica/SSFactor_1.png)

-On the left-hand side of the screen, you will see an option called SS Factor in the Resolutions and Channels section.
+On the left-hand side of the screen, you will see an option called AA Level in the Resolutions and Channels section.
 (It is highlighted in orange in the image above.)
 Set it to 1.
 This makes the program draw the fractal faster.

 ![](wing-Chaotica/mainmenu.png)